MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/Best-Practices-Securing-AD-FS.md

 For reference, see [Configuring AD FS Extranet Lockout](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/dn486806(v=ws.11)) to learn more about this feature.

-### Disable WS-Trust Windows endpoints on the proxy i.e. from extranet
+### Disable WS-Trust Windows endpoints on the proxy from extranet

 WS-Trust Windows endpoints (*/adfs/services/trust/2005/windowstransport* and */adfs/services/trust/13/windowstransport*) are meant only to be intranet facing endpoints that use WIA binding on HTTPS.
 Exposing them to extranet could allow requests against these endpoints to bypass lockout protections.
 These endpoints should be disabled on the proxy (i.e. disabled from extranet) to protect AD account lockout by using following PowerShell commands.
 There is no known end user impact by disabling these endpoints on the proxy.